TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

 Working with content
 ====================

-Working with content happens essentially in the **WEB > Page** module.
+In TYPO3, working with content happens mostly in the :guilabel:`Web > Page` module.
-We will start by taking a tour of the module, which is quite rich.

-The *Page* module has two different modes or functions: "Columns" and "Languages".
-The "Languages" mode will be discussed later when talking about translations.
+This module has two different modes: "Columns" and "Languages".
+See :ref:`Working with languages <languages>`for more information about the "Languages" mode.

 For now we want to be in "Columns" mode.
-If that is not the case when you move to the *Page* module, please use the menu in the docheader to switch mode.
+Use the menu in the docheader to switch modes.

 .. figure:: ../../Images/PageModuleFunctions.png
    :alt: Changing mode in the Page module
+   :class: with-border

-The screenshot below shows how the home page of the Introduction Package looks like in the TYPO3 CMS backend.
-Content is distributed among various content areas ("Border", "Middle: Left", "Middle: Center", etc.) which are called **columns**.
+The screenshot below shows how the home page of the Introduction Package looks in the TYPO3 backend.
+Content is distributed across various content areas on the page - these are called  **columns**.
+For example, "Border", "Middle: Left", "Middle: Center", etc.

 Many icons are greyed out to make the interface look less cluttered.
-Some icons don't appear at all until your hover over specific areas.
+Some icons don't display at all until your hover over specific areas.

 .. figure:: ../../Images/PageModuleColumns.png
    :alt: A typical view of the Page module with various content columns

-What can be seen in this view?
+   :class: with-border

+Common page icons explained:

 #.
-This icon is used to edit all content elements of that column.
+Use this icon to edit all the content elements of a column.

 #.
-Adds a new content element to this column at precisely that position.
+Add a new content element to the column at this specific position.

 #.
-This icon represents the type of the content element.
-In that case
-   it is a custom content element which relies on the default icon, but it may vary and provides a visual clue to the type.
+Content element icon.
+This can provide a visual clue to the type of content
+   element.
+Click to access the context menu for the element (to perform actions like *copy*).

 #.
-These icons light up when hovering over the whole element.
+This group of icons is enabled when hovering over the whole element.
-   They are used to edit this content element, enable/disable it or delete it respectively.

-You can click on the pencil icon of a content element to edit it (4).
+   *  Use the pencil icon to edit the element.
+   *  Enable/disable the element to show or hide it in teh frontend
+   *  Delete the element.

 .. _content-working-moving:

 Moving content elements
 =======================

-Content elements can be moved around simply using drag and drop.
+You can move content elements using drag and drop.

 .. figure:: ../../Images/PageModuleMoveElements.png
    :alt: Moving content elements around using drag and drop
+   :class: with-border

 Click in the grey bar at the top of a content element to start dragging it.
 The *Page* module will then show you where you can drop it.

-Moving a content element from one page to another is more convoluted, as you have to use the *List* module to perform a cut and paste operation.
-Please refer to the :ref:`Getting Started Tutorial <t3start:clipboard>` for usage of the *List* module.
+You can move a content element from one page to another in the :guilabel:`Web
+> List` module using cut and paste.
+Refer to the :ref:`Getting Started Tutorial <t3start:clipboard>` for information about using the clipboard in the the **List** module.